tedorellana/learning/SAA-C03.md

 ## Amazon FSx for Lustre ##
 Is a fully managed file system that is designed for high-performance workloads, such as gaming applications.
 It provides a high-performance, scalable, and fully managed file system that is optimized for Lustre clients, and it is fully integrated with Amazon EC2.
 It is the only option that meets the requirements of being fully managed and able to support Lustre clients.
+Amazon FSx for Lustre is a fully managed, high-performance file system optimized for HPC workloads.
+It is designed to deliver sub-millisecond latencies and high throughput, making it ideal for applications that require parallel access to shared storage, such as simulations and data analytics

 ## AWS Glue ##
 Is a serverless data integration service that makes it easy for analytics users to discover, prepare, move, and integrate data from multiple sources.